usememos/dotcom/content/docs/install/self-hosting.md

 ## Docker Run

-To set up memos using `docker run`, follow these simple steps:

-1. Execute the following command to start memos as a Docker container:
+To set up memos using `docker run`, execute the following one command to start memos:

 ```bash
 docker run -d \